dannweeeee/bid-it-contracts/README.md

 ## Contracts

-- Auctioneer.sol
+- Auctioneer.sol: Factory contract for creating and managing Dutch auctions
-- DutchAuction.sol
+- DutchAuction.sol: A Dutch auction contract for token ICOs (similar to Liquidity Bootstrapping Pools)
-- Token.sol
+- Token.sol: An ERC20 token contract for the auction

 ## Tests